Planning and ending a civil partnership

 A civil partnership will come to an end if you or your civil partner dies.
 However, if you want to end your civil partnership before then, you need to get permission from a court.
 You can do this by asking the court to grant one of the following:

-You must prove to the court that the civil partnership has ‘irretrievably’ broken down, e.g. your partner has deserted you at least two years ago.
-Your civil partnership must have lasted for at least one year before you can apply for a dissolution order.
+Civil partner dissolutions require that you prove to the court that the civil partnership has broken down irretrievably, e.g. unreasonable behaviour, or your partner has deserted you at least two years ago.
+Your civil partnership must have lasted for at least one year before you can apply for a dissolution order. - A separation order

 You can apply for a separation order at any time.
-However, neither of you will be able to enter another civil partnership or marriage unless you obtain a dissolution order.
+However, neither of you will be able to enter another civil partnership or marriage unless you obtain a dissolution order to dissolve your civil partnership. - An annulment

 If your civil partnership does not meet certain legal conditions of a civil partnership, the court can end the partnership by granting an annulment.